Efficient Planning in Large-scale Systems Using Hierarchical Finite State Machines: Conclusion

 There are a variety of interesting future work.
 First, every MM $M$ in an HiMM $Z$ has a unique start state, e.g., the entrance $S$ of House 2 in Fig. \ref{fig:robot_example_detailed_overview}.
 What if there are instead several possible start states?
 In such situations, the current formalism would need to aggregate $M$ into a larger MM to keep a unique start state.
 An interesting future research direction is instead to a modify the formalism to allow several start states, we aim to obtain a more decomposed hierarchy.

 Second, the HiMM $Z$ is given to us, with motivation that this originates from the design process, see e.g., \cite{harel1987statecharts}.
 However, it may also be the case that we encounter a flat MM without a hierarchy and desire to decompose this MM into an equivalent HiMM (to get all the benefits of having it in HiMM form such as efficient handling of changes and grouping together identical machines).
 Designing such a decomposition algorithm is an open research question.
-The decomposition algoritm found in \cite{biggar2021modular} for FSMs (without costs) could serve as a start.
+The decomposition algoritm found in \cite{biggar2021modular} for FSMs (without costs) and the recent acyclic-connected tree decomposition for weighted graphs \cite{stefansson2025faster} could serve as a start.

+Third, there are several additional shortest path algorithms with a preprocessing step that are worth comparing with in the future such as more advanced and dynamic variants of contraction hierarchies \cite{dibbelt2016customizable,wan2025parallel}, customizable route planning \cite{delling2017customizable} and customizable hub labeling \cite{storandt2022customizable}.
+Another research question is how these algorithms could efficiently incorporate modifications and identical subsystems in an HiMM to speed up the preprocessing step, similar to our~algorithm.
+Furthermore, it would also be interesting to see how our planning algorithm perform on more randomly generated HiMMs (and related hierarchical structures) compared to mentioned shortest path~algorithms.

-Finally, extending the formalism to a broader class of systems such as stochastic and continuous systems is an interesting future research direction.
+Finally, extending the formalism to a broader class of systems such as stochastic and continuous systems, as well as modelling systems as HiMMs to efficiently solve more complex planning problems (e.g., using temporal logic \cite{luo2024decomposition,wei2025hierarchical}), are two interesting future research directions.
+It would also be interesting to see how this formalism can be integrated into more practical hierarchical machine frameworks such as the Unified Modelling Language \cite{booch2005unified}.